UST-QuAntiL/quantil-docs/docs/user-guide/algorithm.md

 ## Dereference other Algorithms

 !!! info
-    To delete existing references to other algorithms, the user has to be in the ``Related Algorithms Tab`` of the ``Algorithm View``, which can be reached by clicking on a compute resource in the ``Algorithm List View``.
+    To delete existing references to other algorithms, the user has to be in the ``Related Algorithms Tab`` of the ``Algorithm Object View``, which can be reached by clicking on a compute resource in the ``Algorithm List View``.

 To remove a reference, the user can to simply click on the ``Delete Button`` of a related algorithm in the ``Actions Column``.